 Following the opening to the public of RVW’s childhood home, Leith Hill Place, by the National Trust over the past few years, we are currently working to improve and update the exhibitions dedicated to the composer there.

-Membership of the Society now stands at nearly 1,000 members.
-Supported by a first-class website, the Society continues to grow, and we have members in about 25 countries.
+Membership of the Society now stands at over 1,000 members.
+The Society continues to grow, and we have members in over 25 countries.
 We hope to welcome you to our thriving Society dedicated to learning about the life and music of RVW.

 Sir Andrew Davis CBE

 Stephen Connock MBE

 Hugh Cobbe OBE, FSA

 Ursula Vaughan Williams 1994-2007

 Joyce Kennedy 2015–2021

 Email: David Aston